 No diversification – analogy to buying a property

-But from the point of diversification it sounds very risky, don’t you agree?
+But from the perspective of diversification it sounds very risky, don’t you agree?
 The property is located in one local community, in a specific country — all the wealth risks being influenced by the politics or economy of a particular region.

 Political decisions like the UK’s EU referendum or tax changes in the Buy To Let market will affect demand for properties as an investment.

 Local market problems are another such risk.
-The issues on the local level like a closure of the factory by a big employer will have an impact on the property valuation.
+The issues on the local level like a closure of a factory by a big employer will have an impact on the property valuation.
 I suspect such a situation may influence property prices in Swindon.
 In February 2019 Honda confirmed that the company will close its Swindon car plant in 2021.
 The article from The Guardian gives more details about it.

 The Investment League – choosing only one company

 But let’s come back to the main topic of this article.